 5. Arròs Negre

 Black paella (paella negra or arròs negre) is a seafood paella cooked with squid ink.
 This which transforms the dish from a warm golden-yellow to a silky black.
 The taste profile is also slightly richer, with the squid ink slightly covering some of the more delicate flavours such as saffron and rosemary.

 These are the five most popular paellas you will encounter during your travels in Spain.
-However, it would be remiss of us to leave out fideuà – another pan-based traditional “one pot” served in many of country’s coastal areas.
-Strictly speaking this is NOT a paella, as it does not contain rice.
+However, it would be remiss of us to leave out fideuà – another pan-based traditional “one-pot” served in many of the country’s coastal areas.
+Strictly speaking, this is NOT a paella, as it does not contain rice.
 Instead, rice is swapped for short, thin noodles and combined with monkfish, cuttlefish, squid and/or shrimp/prawns.

 These are hearty, healthy meals, and any version will certainly fill you and thrill you.
 If you don’t fall in love with the first paella you try, try and try again.
 It’s almost impossible not to end up head over heels.
 Fortunately, we have the lowdown on Barcelona’s best eateries.
-Pull up a chair at any of these fine establishments and you’re far more likely to experience love at first bite.
+Pull up a chair at any of these fine establishments and you are far more likely to experience love at first bite.

 Best Paella Restaurants In Barcelona: Our Favourites

 Paella with a view!

 This popular restaurant located on the edge of Montjuic has excellent views over the port and sea.
 The menu features a variety of paellas as well as fideuàs.
 We recommend the rice dishes here.
 The arroz Martínez con conejo, pollo y verduras (rabbit, chicken and vegetables) or the arroz picante de pato y aceitunas Kalamata (a spicier dish with duck and olives) are to die for.
 Expect a long leisurely meal and be aware that most dishes tend to be a little on the salty side.
-The ambience, views and range of menu choices makes it a great option for those site-seeing in or around the Montjuïc area.
+The ambience, views and range of menu choices make it a great option for those site-seeing in or around the Montjuïc area.